ClairePriceGitHub/team-profile-generator/README.md

 On completion of the project I have developed my knowledge of uses for Jest and Inquirer specifically, and also become more familiar with using regex for validation.

 ## Installation Instructions
 To install neccessary dependancies run the command below.
-Dependancies used are Jest 29.7.0 and Inquirer 6.5.2
+Versions used are Jest 29.7.0 and Inquirer 6.5.2

       npm i